e271828e/Flight.jl/prototypes/kernel/NOTES.md

   `init!`, neither of which ever calls `loop`. `gather` against a handle whose binding declares no output side throws the same kind directly, `reason = :no_output_side`, on whichever task calls it.

+- **One sparse record per drained batch, against the writer's schema.** A single staged face on a three-face surface records one `TraceBatch` with one `position ⇒ value` entry, `frame == 1` — the drain runs before the clock's step increments — and the harness register's schema index; the position resolves to the face through `header.schemas[batch.writer]`, which is the only way a consumer may resolve it.
+A merged batch is recorded once, coalesced, because the drain is where the conversion happens.
+A frame nobody staged into records nothing and still advances `frames`, and its drain allocates nothing.
+- **The header is the pre-sequence state, resolved.** On a model whose boundary zero fires a trigger and runs a due `g`, the header's `m` and `s` hold the *authored* values while `modes`/`state` hold the post-sequence ones — §14.5's placement, load-bearing because replay re-executes boundary zero and a post-sequence capture would re-fire authored-condition events on top of already-latched state.
+The root inputs ride along as resolved values, which is the half no batch could supply: neither face in the fixture is ever staged.
+The deployment block is captured at the same instant, with the effective termination pair `init!` knows — the constructor's, `run!`'s override post-dating the capture.
+- **The kill switch is a construction-time fact, and `init!` clears.** Under `trace = false` the drain records nothing and `trace(sim)` is refused (`ArgumentInvalid`, `reason = :disabled`); before the first `init!` there is no header and the refusal is `MissingInit`, the same way out an advance entry names.
+A warm restart empties the batches and re-captures the header against the new condition — a new trajectory, D-029's "cleared at `init!`".
+- **A roster change appends the writer set, and earlier records still resolve.** A face at position 2 of the whole-surface harness schema sits at position 1 of the narrowed one an `attach!` leaves behind; both records resolve to the same face because the appended set is a new entry rather than a rewrite, and `live_writers` names the current one.
+A `detach!` appends again and the batches recorded under the wider set stand unchanged.

 ## Stand-in retirement history